Gregg Lowe

-Gregg Lowe is a British actor born in 1986.
+Gregg Lowe is a British / Canadian actor and Voice Artist.

 Lowe is from Gorleston-On-Sea, Norfolk, and was educated at Cliff Park High School.

 In 2015, Lowe collapsed at the finish line after running the Toronto Marathon, he was dead for 3 minutes before being revived by student paramedics.

 Lowe is an ambassador for the Ocean conservation society Sea Shepherd and in 2015 he was part of the campaign Operation Milagro.